 Advisor, please indicate which Clinical & Professional Competencies, if any, constitute the focus of this Support Plan.
-The Clinical & Professional Competencies may be referenced on the Clinical Progress

-Assessment (CPA) used in courses such as Basic Clinical Methods, Advanced Clinical Methods, Practicum, Internship I, and Internship II.
-However, clinical competency concerns may be identified at any time, not just in the courses mentioned, and not just through the CPA.
-The CPA competency categories (some of which are key performance indicators) represent skills that are in development across the entire program of study.
+The Clinical & Professional Competencies may be referenced on the Clinical Progress Assessment (CPA) used in courses such as Basic Clinical Methods, Advanced Clinical Methods, Practicum, Internship I, and Internship II.
+However, clinical competency concerns may be identified at copy of the cr A with this supp c Counselor Characteristics

-(Note: ☑ symbol can be copied here and pasted below)
+(Note: \blacksquare symbol can be copied here and pasted below)